Naugachhia: Economy and Infrastructure

 Naugachhia serves as a commercial hub in Bhagalpur district, with markets, shopping centers, and several educational institutions.
 The town hosts a 132/33KV BSPTCL Grid Substation, ensuring reliable power supply.
 Agriculture and fisheries, supported by the Ganges, are key economic drivers, alongside small businesses and trade.
 Naugachhia’s connectivity via rail and the Vikramshila Setu bolsters its economic activity.
 The town is also famous for its high quality banana cultivation.

 Maize is the most important crop in Naugachia Sub-Division, covering 41% of the cultivated area, followed by wheat at 29%.

 Tourism

 Jagatpur Lake

-Jagatpur Lake, a freshwater wetland located in Jagatpur village, Naugachhia block, approximately 12 km north-east of Bhagalpur city, is a significant ecological and emerging tourist site within the Anga region.
+Jagatpur Lake ,a freshwater wetland located in Jagatpur village, Naugachhia block, approximately 12 km north-east of Bhagalpur city, is a significant ecological and emerging tourist site within the Mithila region.
 Recognized for its rich biodiversity, the lake supports over 170 bird species, including migratory birds from the trans-Himalayan ranges, Central Asia, and Siberia, as well as endangered species like the Greater and Lesser Adjutants.
 Its aquatic and terrestrial flora, including dominant species like Eichhornia crassipes and Hydrilla verticillata, contribute to its role as a vital ecosystem in the Ganges plain.

 The lake’s ecological significance is underscored by its role as a breeding ground for protected bird species and its contribution to the region’s biodiversity, aligning with Bihar’s Jal Jeevan Hariyali conservation program.
-However, challenges such as eutrophication, invasive species, and urbanization threaten its ecosystem, necessitating conservation efforts.
-As a tourist destination, Jagatpur Lake is being developed into an ecotourism hub to attract bird-watchers and nature enthusiasts.
+However, challenges such as eutrophication, invasive species, and urbanization threaten its ecosystem, necessitating conservation efforts.As a tourist destination, Jagatpur Lake is being developed into an ecotourism hub to attract bird-watchers and nature enthusiasts.
 In 2025, Bhagalpur’s District Development Commissioner announced plans to enhance infrastructure, including bird-watching centers, rest houses, and road connectivity, while preserving the wetland’s biodiversity.
 Initiatives like boating and guided birding tours are planned to boost local employment and promote the lake as a global ecotourism spot.
 Events such as World Wetlands Day celebrations at the lake highlight its growing recognition.

 Tetri Durga Sthan

-The Tetri Durga Sthan, a historic Shakti Peeth in Tetari village, Naugachhia, is a prominent religious site in the Anga region, 20 km north of Bhagalpur.
+The Tetri Durga Sthan, a historic Shakti Peeth in Tetari village, Naugachhia, is a prominent religious site in the Mithila region, 20 km north of Bhagalpur.
 Established circa 1600 CE, the temple’s origin stems from a divine vision guiding villagers to a sacred mound.
 Revered for its 425-year-old legacy, it draws thousands during Navratri for its vibrant fair and rituals, including kalash fasting.
 Known as Bihar’s tallest Durga temple, it attracts devotees year-round, enhancing Naugachhia’s religious tourism alongside nearby Vikramshila Ruins and Jagatpur Lake.